arkime/arkime/README.md

 ## Background

 Arkime, previously named Moloch, was created to replace commercial full packet systems at AOL in 2012.
-By having complete control of hardware and costs, we found we could deploy full packet capture across all our networks for the same cost as just one network using a commercial tool, with large retention.
+By having complete control of hardware and costs, we found we could deploy full packet capture across all our networks for the same cost as just one network using a commercial tool, with larger retention.

 The Arkime system is comprised of 3 main components:
-* **capture** - A threaded C application that monitors network traffic, writes PCAP formatted files to disk, parses the captured packets, and sends metadata (SPI data) to elasticsearch.
+* **capture** - A threaded C application that monitors network traffic, writes PCAP formatted files to local disk, parses the captured packets, and sends metadata (SPI data) to OpenSearch/Elasticsearch.
 * **viewer** - A [node.js](http://nodejs.org/) application that runs per capture machine.
-It handles the web interface and transfer of PCAP files.
+It handles the web interface and transfer of packets to the browser.
 * **[OpenSearch](https://opensearch.org/downloads.html)/[Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html)** - The search database technology powering Arkime.

 We also provide several optional applications: